wsbiii/Excel-Securities-Pricing/README.md

-# Excel Financial Engineering and Investmetn Management
+# Financial Engineering and Investment Management with Excel
 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

-### Pricing Defaultable Bonds
+### Pricing Defaultable Bonds.xlsx
 Prices defaultable bonds given the hazard rate and recovery rate.

 ### Pricing Derivates with Multi-Period Binomial Models.xlsx